Lecon-a/quiz_splearning/README.md

 # quiz_splearning

-This project provides general public with collection of IQ Test Questions for mental development and enhancement
+This project will provide general public with collection of IQ Test Questions for mental development and enhancement